 What everyone who works or volunteers with Black Girl Assembly can expect from us.

-Black women are chronically underpaid for this work.
+Black women are chronically undervalued for this work.
 We are building against that norm.
-Interns are always compensated.
+Interns are currently unpaid, but they are always supported, mentored, and treated with respect.

 Mandatory rest, flexible timelines, access to healing resources.
 We do not romanticize burnout as dedication.